Can Schizophrenia Kill You?

 Can schizophrenia kill you if not treated?

 Schizophrenia is not inherently life-threatening, but it can lead to dangerous situations if left untreated.
 People with schizophrenia have a higher risk of hurting themselves or others because of their hallucinations.
-A person with schizophrenia needs treatment to manage their symptoms.
+They have a higher suicide rate and are at risk of misusing alcohol and street drugs.
+A person with schizophrenia needs diagnosis and treatment to manage their symptoms.

 - Previous Article